While you were sleeping: Swarm of bees halts South Africa's thrashing of Sri Lanka

 This actually isn't even the first time a game between these two sides has been delayed for bees—it happened at a game in Johannesburg just two years ago.

 It appears no continent is safe from cricket-loving bees.
-Maybe they should try less colorful uniforms.
+Maybe they should try less colourful uniforms.

 Grant Elliott: One loss doesn't make Black Caps poor team